singularityaerotechasia/MobileAutomatedTest_template/README.md

 ﻿# Mobile Automated Test Template

-This is a project created to be an example to test EAASE mobile app:
+This is a project created to be an example to test mobile apps:

 ## Pre-Requisite